Why is this important?

 Not everyone gets a notice of coding each year.
 It depends on what allowances and reliefs you are claiming and whether these tend to change from year to year.
 If the only changes are the increase of allowances in the Budget or any change in the tax rates, your employer or pension provider will include these automatically in your wages or pension and you won't get a notice of coding.

-For more information about your notice of coding, see PAYE: Understanding your tax code.
+For more information about your notice of coding, go to the GOV.UK website at www.gov.uk.

 You should check carefully that you have been given all the allowances and reliefs that you are entitled to claim and that all your income has been taken into account.
-If help is needed, you should consult your local tax office or an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If help is needed, contact HMRC on the telephone number shown on your Notice of coding.
+You can also get help with checking your Notice of coding on the LITRG website at www.litrg.org.uk.

 - income from renting out a room